Virgin Hotels Chicago

 The Virgin Hotels Chicago (formerly Old Dearborn Bank Building or 203 North Wabash Avenue) is a historic building in the Loop community area of Chicago, Illinois, that has been converted from use as an office building to use as a hotel run via a mobile app-based business model.
-The 250-room hotel is the first of Richard Branson's Virgin Hotels brand boutique hotels geared toward the female business traveller.
+The 250-room hotel was the first of Richard Branson's Virgin Hotels brand boutique hotels geared toward the female business traveller.

 Old Dearborn Bank Building

 Situated at the intersection of East Lake Street and North Wabash Avenue, the Old Dearborn Bank Building was constructed between 1926 and 1928 with ornate medieval and mythological terra-cotta decoration that was typical of movie palaces that were its contemporaries.
 The neoclassical architecture designed building is one of only two Rapp and Rapp buildings designed as an office building.
 Soon after the Old Dearborn Bank opened in 1928, it was acquired and its parent company was liquidated in the United States' Great Depression.
 The building, which is 27 stories high, was designated a Chicago Landmark on June 4, 2003.
 The 300 ft light brown brick building with a steel structure includes 25 floors above ground and two below.

 The owners of the building defaulted on a $9 million loan from John Hancock Life Insurance resulting in the acquisition of the loan (and thus the property) for an undisclosed amount by Urban Street Properties LLC in April 2010.
 The building had been acquired by the previous owners for $9.5 million in 2001.